ABOUT BAITULMAL

 Islamic Banking providing some Solution

 Although Islamic banking has finally been rolled out in the commercial banking sector (after the Central Bank issuing the first Islamic banking license to Salaam Bank Limited), a big segment of the population (especially the poor) has remained financially excluded because; their communities are not reached by commercial banks or they lack collateral or their Microenterprises demand small magnitude of financing.
-This makes the establishment of Baitulmal Uganda inevitable to facilitate the Islamic Microfinance sector, which is perceived to be high-risk and unprofitable by commercial banks.
+This makes the establishment of Baitulmal inevitable to facilitate the Islamic Microfinance sector, which is perceived to be high-risk and unprofitable by commercial banks.

-Establishment of Baitulmal Uganda
+Establishment of Baitulmal

 After observing the extreme poverty levels within the community that was caused by exclusion of Muslims from the financial services sector and the ongoing government development programs due to the fear of riba (interest).
-Baitulmal Uganda was established as an Islamic-based socio-economic development institution to complement government development programs by extending affordable Islamic financial services, service activities, and non-financial direct assistance to the active poor and productive entrepreneurs in the community.
+Baitulmal was established as an Islamic-based socio-economic development institution to complement government development programs by extending affordable Islamic financial services, service activities, and non-financial direct assistance to the active poor and productive entrepreneurs in the community.

 CONTACT US FOR PARTNERSHIP